✍️

 So to start off, you'll want to grab the latest OpenCore-Patcher-GUI.app.zip from:

 For this guide, we'll be using the standard OpenCore-Patcher (GUI).
-Once downloaded, open the app and you should be greeted with this menu:
+Once downloaded, open the app and you should be greeted with this:

 Download macOS Installer

-First we'll want to select the "Create macOS Installer" button.
+First click the "Create macOS Installer" button.
 This will present you with 2 options:

 For this example, we'll assume you'll need an installer.
-Selecting this option will download Apple's Installer Catalogs and build a list for you to choose:
+Selecting this option will check for available installers and build a list for you to choose:

 • Listed Installers

 Since OCLP only supports Big Sur and newer, only those entries will be shown.
-For this example, we'll select macOS 12.1 Monterey.
-This will download and save the macOS installer to your Applications folder.
+For this example, we'll select macOS 13.6.
+This will download and save the macOS Ventura installer to your Applications folder.

 Write installer to USB drive